ethcatherders/EIPIP/All EIPIP Meetings/Meeting 051.md

 **ACTION 51.4**: Pooja will contact fem re ability to edit posts.

 ## COMMUNITY PARTICIPATION
-** 51.1**: Please reach out on ECH discord if you have experience in Ruby on Rails ** 51.2**: Please reach out on ECH Discord / ECH Github if interested in open issues related to [EIP](https://github.com/ethereum/EIP-Bot/issues) and [EIPV bots](https://github.com/ethereum/eipv/issues).
+**51.1**: Please reach out on ECH discord if you have experience working on Ruby.

+**51.2**: Please reach out on ECH Discord / ECH Github if interested in open issues related to [EIP](https://github.com/ethereum/EIP-Bot/issues) and [EIPV bots](https://github.com/ethereum/eipv/issues).

 ## LINKS SHARED IN THE CHAT